-Cardiva Medical, Inc. warrants that each VASCADE MVP XL Venous Vascular Closure System (VVCS) is free from defects in workmanship and material under normal use and service, and provided it is used prior to the stated expiration date.
+Cardiva Medical, Inc. warrants that each VASCADE MVP Venous Vascular Closure System (VVCS) is free from defects in workmanship and material under normal use and service, and provided it is used prior to the stated expiration date.
 Cardiva Medical, Inc. will not be liable for any incidental, special or consequential loss, damage or expense direct or indirect from the use of its product.
 Liability under this warranty is limited to refund or replacement of any device that has been found by Cardiva Medical, Inc. to be defective at the time of shipment.
 Damage to the device through misuse, alteration, improper storage or improper handling shall void this limited warranty.
 The remedies set forth in this warranty and limitation shall be the exclusive remedy available to any person.
-No employee, agent or distributor of Cardiva Medical, Inc. has any authority to alter or amend this limited warranty, or assume or bind Cardiva Medical, Inc. to any additional liability or responsibility with respect to this device.
-There is no express or implied warranty, including any implied warranty of merchantability or fitness for a particular purpose, on the Cardiva Medical, Inc. product(s) described herein.
+No employee, agent or distributor of Cardiva Medical, Inc. has any authority to alter or amend this limited warranty, including any implied warranty of merchantability or fitness for a particular purpose, on the Cardiva Medical, Inc. product(s) described herein.